CryptozombiesHQ/cryptozombie-lessons/3/03-savinggasstorage.md

 In order to keep costs down, you want to avoid writing data to storage except when absolutely necessary.
 Sometimes this involves seemingly inefficient programming logic — like rebuilding an array in `memory` every time a function is called instead of simply saving that array in a variable for quick lookups.

 In most programming languages, looping over large data sets is expensive.
-But in Solidity, loops are actually cheaper than `storage` if they're in an `external view` function, since they don't cost your users any gas.
+But in Solidity, loops are actually cheaper than `storage` if they're in an `external view` function, since they don't cost your users any gas (and gas costs real money!).

 We'll look at an example of this in the next chapter, but first, let's go over how to declare arrays in memory.